saylordotorg/course_psych101/Unit05.md

 ---
 layout: default
 title: "PSYCH101-EXC: Introduction to Psychology"
-course_description: "A Ddtailed introduction to the fundamental principles of psychology and to the major subjects of psychological inquiry."
+course_description: "A detailed introduction to the fundamental principles of psychology and to the major subjects of psychological inquiry."
 next: ../Unit06
 previous: ../Unit04
 ---